Francistown: Education

 The city has primary schools on almost all its townships, most if not all of which are run by the city council.
 Notable amongst these are Ikhutseng Primary School, Tati Town Primary School and Nyangabgwe Primary School, which are one of the oldest in the city.
-There is also Aerodrome Primary School, which has graduated notable citizens like Tony Tabona, the pride of the city's media and entertainment fraternity.
+There is also Aerodrome Primary School.
 The government also has junior high schools, trading as "secondary schools".
 Most of these were started as partnerships between government and society.
 It was only recently that the government took most of these over.
 Examples of these include Setlalekgosi, Montsamaisa and Selepa Junior Secondary Schools.
 These offer the best education at JC level and have a three-year course.

-There are private schools in the city as well, amongst others the historic and famous John Mackenzie School, which offers primary, junior secondary as well as senior secondary education.
+There are private schools in the city as well, among others the historic and famous John Mackenzie School, which offers primary, junior secondary as well as senior secondary education.
 The school also offers O-Levels for students who have pursued the IGCS Examination.
 There is also Mophato English Medium School, TKM, Clifton Preparatory School and many more other smaller private schools.

 There are currently two senior secondary schools in Francistown, being Mater Spei College, partly ran by the Roman Catholic Church and Francistown Senior Secondary School, opened in 1978 and currently enrolling 1200 students.
 Located in the history-rich township of Aerodrome, it is one of the largest institutions in the city.

 The Francistown Teacher Training College became one of the campuses of the University of Botswana in 1973.

 The Francistown College of Technical and Vocational Education was officially opened by former president of Botswana Ian Khama on 10 October 2008.
 The college was built in order to accommodate 1,500 learners on technical and vocational courses and teacher-training programmes.
 The college buildings are situated amongst a 4 ha area in the suburbs of Gerald Estates.
 The city also hosts the Institute of Health Sciences, which is located near the Nyangabwe Referral Hospital.
 The institution, amongst others, offers courses in nursing and health care.

 Transport and infrastructure

 The city is a major transport hub.
 A railway line links the city with Harare in Zimbabwe via Bulawayo.
 The same line links Francistown with the capital city Gaborone and Lobatse in the south.
 Surfaced roads link the city to Ramokgwebana in the north, and to Kazungula as well as Kasane via Nata.

-The city is served by Francistown International Airport, who was opened on 9 September 2011 after being built at a cost of P596 million, officially opened by Minister of Transport, Frank Ramsden.
+The city is served by Francistown International Airport, which was opened on 9 September 2011 after being built at a cost of P596 million, officially opened by Minister of Transport, Frank Ramsden.
 With a terminal building designated for traffic forecast of up to 2025, it has a larger capacity and has replaced the old airport, which is now used by the Botswana Defence Force's Air Arm.